Contents

 In summary, the free plan of Vmaker is great for most of the users.
 If you’re a light user, occasionally making videos, or your videos are of short duration, then this is the best choice.

-For more advanced users, Vmaker has interesting features like screen annotations, virtual background, advanced video editor, brand kit, team collaboration, recording scheduler and more.
+For more advanced users, Vmaker has interesting features like screen annotations, virtual background, advanced AI video editor, brand kit, team collaboration, recording scheduler and more.

 You can check out the pricing page of Vmaker to get the detailed comparison.